Assess a patient's need for pain control

 Tolerance (marked increase in amount, marked decrease in effect)

-Withdrawal syndrome as manifested by cessation of opioids or use of opioids (or a closely related substance) to relieve or avoid withdrawal symptoms
+Withdrawal syndrome with cessation of opioids, or use of opioids (or a closely related substance) to relieve or avoid withdrawal symptoms

 What about using opioids to treat acute pain?

 Many acute pain conditions can be treated with non-opioid therapy.
-Limiting exposure to opioids for acute pain is considered an important strategy to minimize the development of OUD in those who are susceptible (see Step 4).
-If opioids are required, many conditions do not require more than a few days of opioid therapy.1 A recent systematic review showed that more than half of opioids prescribed for acute pain go untaken, and the unused pills are rarely stored safely.11 These unused pills can be potentially diverted to inappropriate use.
-Over half of those who misuse opioids get them from a family or friend for free.12
+Limiting exposure to opioids for acute pain is considered an important strategy to minimize the development of OUD in those who are at risk (see STEP 4).
+If opioids are required, many conditions do not require more than a few days of opioid therapy.1 A recent systematic review showed that more than half of opioids prescribed for acute pain go untaken, and the unused pills are rarely stored safely.14 These unused pills can be potentially diverted to inappropriate use.
+Over half of those who misuse opioids get them from a family or friend for free.15

-A patient's risk for long-term use of opioids has been correlated with the characteristics of initial prescriptions.13,14 For example, in one study, the CDC reported that the rate of long-term opioid use one year after therapy was 6.0 percent for persons with at least one day of opioid therapy, but increased to 13.5 percent when the first episode of use was ≥8 days and 29.9 percent when the first episode of use was ≥31 days.13
+A patient's risk for long-term use of opioids has been correlated with the characteristics of initial prescriptions.16,17 For example, in one study, the CDC reported that the rate of long-term opioid use one year after therapy was 6.0% for persons with at least one day of opioid therapy, but increased to 13.5% when the first episode of use was ≥8 days and 29.9% when the first episode of use was ≥31 days.16

 Quiz Ref IDIt is important to make sure that everyone in the practice is committed to safety as a primary concern when treating acute or chronic pain.
-This will involve developing practice-based policies that allow for some standardization of procedures when it comes to pain treatment, particularly with opioids.
-Examples of practice-based policies include use of prescription drug monitoring program (PDMP) data, if available, maintaining a registry of all patients on chronic opioids within the practice, and instituting an opioid refill policy.
+This will involve developing practice-based policies that allow for some standardization of procedures for pain treatment, particularly with opioids.
+Examples of practice-based policies include the use of prescription drug monitoring program (PDMP) data, if available, maintaining a registry of all patients on long-term opioids within the practice, and instituting an opioid refill policy.
 More information on each of these components is provided below.

 AMA e-learning module A Primer on the Opioid Morbidity and Mortality Crisis: What Every Prescriber Should Know